therandomness/WordScript/README.md

 Designed to convert words from systems such as CCLI SongSelect into PNG slides to be used in pre-recorded songs.

+**Note: You should ensure you have the appropriate licenses before reproducing lyrics from CCLI SongSelect in any form.
+This script does not provide lyrics, it is intended to aid those who work with them regularly.**

 Place text files in the root directory and run the script.
 It will create a folder per text file and populate it with PNG files.

 `ExampleSong.txt` is provided to help you test the system is working.